filakhtov/gentoo-use-docs/sys-libs/libcap-ng.md

 This flag should only be enabled if there is a need to run Python scripts that use the `capng` module.

 ### static-libs
-Pass the `--enable-shared` and the `--enable-static` (or the `--disable-static` if the flag is disabled) options to the configure script.
+Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libcap-ng` library.

 This flag should only be enabled if there is an explicit need for the static library.